TEST PROCESSES / MILITARY

 A1: Not with 10-seconds glue.
 It will come off again, dissatisfaction guaranteed.
 At Ebay, it seems this is what everybody is doing here. mmm ;(

-A3: Original tube glue, as used by manufacturers can also be used, but not when the glass is older than 20 years.
-Otherwise the glass will break.
-Either during the baking of the glue, or later on stock it can crack also.
-Risky repair, not possible when the glass is older.
+A3: Original tube glue needs baking.
+This can not be repeated, when the glass is older than 20 years.
+Otherwise the glass will crack, during the baking or years later.

 A4: Use the special tube repair glue from Emission Labs.
 This glue is magic, and can repair any tube that has some remains of the old glue inside.
 It partially solves the old glue, and will give no visible signs of the repair.